Training & Licensing

 - Attracting the younger generation to the aviation industry

-- Supporting new training methodologies such as Multi-Crew Pilot License Training (MPL) and Evidence-Based Training (EBT), in a competency-based training framework
+- Supporting new training methodologies such as Multi-Crew Pilot License Training (MPL) and Evidence-Based Training (EBT), in a competency-based training and assessment framework

 - Promoting regulatory harmonization and market permeability to meet the needs of the aviation industry